20 Best Holiday Activities in Toronto for Christmas 2025

 Best For: Date nights, friends, and family celebrations

-✨ Family Tip: Kids will love meeting Santa and exploring the holiday-themed attractions, while couples and friends can enjoy a magical winter date night filled with festive lights and seasonal treats.
+✨ Family Tip: Kids will love meeting Santa and going on the rides, while couples and friends can enjoy the magical atmosphere, festive treats, and photo ops around every corner.

 3. Ice Skating at Nathan Phillips Square